 - 711.1.
 A double-faced card has a Magic card face on each side rather than a Magic card face on one side and a Magic card back on the other.
 Each face may have abilities that allow the permanent to "transform," or turn over to its other face.
 Tokens and cards with a Magic card back can't transform.
-(See rule 701.25, "Transform.") - 711.1a A double-faced card's front face is indicated by the sun symbol in its upper left corner. - 711.1b A double-faced card's back face is indicated by the moon symbol in its upper left corner. - 711.1c While a double-faced card is in a public zone, each player may look at both faces.
-In other zones, each player that is allowed to look at a double-faced card may look at both faces. - 711.1d If the back face of a double-faced card is a creature, the front face of that card will have the back face's power and toughness printed in gray above the power and toughness box.
+(See rule 701.25, "Transform.") - 711.1a A double-faced card's front face includes its mana cost.
+Its back face has no mana cost.

+- 711.1b Each face of a double-faced card has an icon in its upper left corner (for example, a sun or a stylized Planeswalker symbol).
+These icons have no effect on game play. - 711.1c If the back face of a double-faced card is a creature, the front face of that card will have the back face's power and toughness printed in gray above the power and toughness box.
 This is reminder text and has no effect on game play. - 711.2.
-Each face of a double-faced card has its own set of characteristics. - 711.2a In every zone other than the battlefield, and also on the battlefield with its front face up, a double-faced card has only the characteristics of the front face. - 711.2b While a double-faced permanent's back face is up, it has only the characteristics of its back face.
-The back face doesn't have a mana cost; it has the colors in its color indicator (see rule 202.2e), if any. - 711.3.
+Players who are allowed to look at a double-faced card may look at both faces. - 711.3.
+Players must ensure that double-faced cards in hidden zones are indistinguishable from other cards in the same zone.
+To do this, the owner of a double-faced card may use completely opaque card sleeves or substitute a checklist card.
+Sanctioned tournaments have additional rules for playing with double-faced cards.
+See rule 100.6. - 711.3a A checklist card has a normal Magic card back.
+The face of a checklist card is divided into sections.
+Each section lists the name and mana cost of each double-faced card it could represent and includes a fill-in circle.
+Before a checklist card can be used, exactly one of the fill-in circles must be marked to denote which double-faced card the checklist card represents. - 711.3b If a checklist card is used in a deck, the double-faced card it represents is set aside prior to the beginning of the game (see rule 103.1a) and must remain available throughout the game.
+A checklist card can't be included in a deck unless it is representing a double-faced card. - 711.3c For all game purposes, the checklist card is considered to be the double-faced card it's representing. - 711.3d If the checklist card is face up in a public zone, it should be set aside and the double-faced card used instead. - 711.4.
+Each face of a double-faced card has its own set of characteristics. - 711.4a While a double-faced card is outside the game, in a zone other than the battlefield, or on the battlefield with its front face up, it has only the characteristics of its front face. - 711.4b While a double-faced permanent's back face is up, it has only the characteristics of its back face.
+The back face doesn't have a mana cost; it has the colors in its color indicator (see rule 202.2e), if any. - 711.5.
 Except for determining whether or not a permanent can transform, a spell, ability, effect, or rule that needs information about a double-faced permanent sees only the information given by the face that's currently up.